Drone shot of Hiriketiya Bay in Sri Lanka

 Smoke & Bitters in Hiriketiya with kids

-We also often order plain hoppers and smoothies from Duni’s (seating is roadside and not ideal, but good for tuk tuk watching); banana bread and home made focaccia bread from Mond; hand cut chips and sandwiches at Smoke & Bitters (pebbles – need I say more); or crepes and simple platters from Belika.
+We also often order hoppers and smoothies from Duni’s (seating is roadside and not ideal, but good for tuk tuk watching) and Taboo Hiri; banana bread and home made focaccia bread from Mond; hand cut chips and sandwiches at Smoke & Bitters (pebbles – need I say more); or crepes and simple platters from Belika.

 We also love to venture over to nearby Halcyon Mawella (a 15-minute tuk tuk ride away) as they have a lovely beachfront restaurant with a brilliant kids menu – the pesto penne dish is always a hit.
 Most cafes in Hiriketiya will also be very happy to serve up a simple babyccino.